S SMB SaaS Stacks

 EnterpriseCustomSSO, SCIM, admin controls

 Solo operators are fine on Free or Standard.
-Teams pays off once you have 3+ people doing intake.
+The free tier is genuinely enough for consultants taking fewer than 5 calls a week.
+Teams pays off the moment you have 3+ people doing intake against a shared calendar.

 Verdict